 deny from <IP Address>

-These are Web Server rules that instruct the Web Server whenever a request to websites in this folder are performed, the same should be denied.
+These are Web Server rules that instruct the Web Server whenever a request to websites in this folder is performed, the same should be denied.

 Now that you know how blocking an IP address work, let's continue by adding a new IP address into the list of blocked IP addresses.
 To do that please enter the IP address or the range of IP addresses into the "IP Address or Domain" field and click on the "Add" button.